Queens St. Vincent assistance programs.

 Anyone seeking help from this must have a valid need for transportation (such as for an interview).
 If there is assistance provided for the repairs or maintenance of a car, then they are expected to be able to maintain it following those repairs.
 Referrals are required to qualify for this service.

 Medical screenings from local clinics in are another healthcare resource provided by referrals from St. Vincent de Paul in Vincentians.
 Services include diabetes screening, blood pressure measurement, physicals, immunizations, and nutritional counseling.
 Depending on resources and other factors, some patients can get direct aid such as free pharmaceutical vouchers or referrals to specialists.
+All of this is in an effort to offer basic health care for free to struggling residents.

 Some pro-bono attorneys in Queens coordinate a counseling program to provide free or low-cost legal aid to income-eligible clients, and the Vincentians can offer referrals to these.
 The program includes free or low-cost clinics, which are often held on a weekly basis in the city.
 Furthermore, volunteer lawyers affiliated with St. Vincent de Paul offer individualized advice and make referrals to other free legal services.